-Boxing was going through a transition period.
+Boxing was in a transition period.
 Its biggest star was young heavyweight champion Mike Tyson, but after demolishing Larry Holmes and Michael Spinks, “Kid Dynamite” had no compelling opponents to challenge him, while elite talents such as Pernell Whitaker, Evander Holyfield and Meldrick Taylor had yet to become major attractions.
 But Sugar Ray Leonard remained both one of boxing’s biggest stars and a mainstream sports celebrity.
 The aftershocks of his astonishing and controversial win over Marvelous Marvin Hagler two years before were still being felt and guaranteed him major attention and big money, no matter who he fought.

-And so close observers of Ray Leonard were not surprised when Leonard vs Hearns II was announced the following January.
-It fit the pattern that more and more boxing fans were discerning and starting to resent: the opportunism of the latter-day Sugar Ray.
+And so close observers were not surprised when Leonard vs Hearns II was announced the following January.
+It fit the pattern more and more boxing fans were discerning and starting to resent: the opportunism of the latter-day Sugar Ray.
 In fact, one could trace the tendency’s origins back to 1980 when Leonard insisted on an immediate rematch with Roberto Duran after his upset defeat to the Panamanian.
 The opposition to a return taking place just five months after “The Brawl in Montreal” had been significant, but Ray insisted, even parting with trainer Dave Jacobs over the decision.
 In retrospect, the logic was obvious: Leonard knew Duran was bound to be something less than sharp after partying like a madman following the biggest and richest win of his career.

-But even after a record gate and a highly competitive struggle in the first Leonard vs Hearns clash, Ray refused to grant Tommy the same kind of favor, later insisting that Hearns would not get a second chance as punishment for his public statements regarding the referee’s stoppage of “The Showdown.”
+But even after a record gate and a highly competitive struggle in the first Leonard vs Hearns clash, Ray refused to grant Tommy the same kind of favor, insisting Hearns would not get a second chance as punishment for his public statements regarding the referee’s stoppage of “The Showdown.”
 Then there was the timing of the Hagler fight, as Ray had insisted for years that the match would never happen.
-Only after Marvin displayed clear signs of being an aging and less dangerous adversary did Leonard agree to face him, and even then the fight could only go ahead after Hagler agreed to a 12 round distance, a larger ring, and bigger gloves.
+Only after Marvelous Marvin displayed clear signs of being an aging and less dangerous adversary did Leonard agree to face him, and even then the fight could only go ahead after Hagler agreed to a twelve round distance, a larger ring, and bigger gloves.

 Tommy’s standing and reputation didn’t fully recover from the Leonard setback until June of 1984, when he scored a stunning second round knockout over Roberto Duran.
-A subsequent win over Hagler would have all but erased the defeat to Sugar Ray, but it was not to be; Marvelous Marvin stopped him after the famous “Eight Minutes Of Fury.”
+A subsequent win over Hagler would have all but erased the defeat to Sugar Ray, but it was not to be; Marvelous Marvin stopped Tommy after the famous “Eight Minutes Of Fury.”
 A year later the stage was set for Hagler vs Hearns II when Ray unexpectedly emerged from retirement to challenge Marvin.
 Thanks to Leonard, Hearns was deprived of a huge payday and a chance for redemption.
 While becoming the first boxer in history to win four divisional world titles in October of 1987 was a genuine triumph, it couldn’t substitute for what Tommy wanted most: Ray or Marvin in the ring again.

 But now, finally, after waiting eight long years, Hearns finally had his chance.
 And if Leonard thought “The Motor City Cobra” had lost his bite and was there for the taking, Tommy knew otherwise.
 Leonard vs Hearns II wasn’t about Sugar Ray adding to his legacy by blasting a shot fighter out of the ring; it was about Hearns getting the revenge for which he had waited so long.

 Hearns clearly had the edge in the early going while Leonard appeared to have difficulty finding a groove.
 And in round three all preconceptions about Hearns being a shot fighter went out the window when Ray threw a lazy left to the body to set up a right and Tommy beat him to the punch with his own right.
 The blow staggered Leonard and Hearns pursued, forcing Ray to the canvas with a second right that was a glancing blow; had it landed flush the fight might have ended then and there.
-A visibly shaken Ray was up at the count of five but a stalking Hearns failed to get his punches off and by the end of the round Leonard had fully recovered.
-Later he would link his sluggish start with the tragedy back in Detroit.
+A shaken Ray was up at the count of five, but a stalking Hearns failed to get his punches off and by the end of the round Leonard had fully recovered.
+Later Ray would link his sluggish start with the tragedy back in Detroit.

 “I totally lost [my edge] when I went to Tommy [at the weigh-in] to express my condolences,” said Leonard.
 “I should have waited until after the fight.
 Fighters need to remain in that zone.
 I guess my biorhythms must have been low or something, because there’s a way you’re supposed to feel before a fight, and I didn’t feel that way.”

 The sixth was a jabbing contest as a winded Leonard needed time to recover his energy and Hearns worked to avoid getting tagged again.
-At its end Steward scolded his fighter, exhorting him to “let your shots go!” and Tommy responded, stunning Ray with left hooks at the start of the seventh and chasing him along the ropes, a right hand buckling Leonard’s legs.
-But Sugar Ray came back and landed some heavy artillery to the body to finish the round strongly.
+At its end Steward scolded his fighter, exhorting him to “Let your shots go!” and Tommy responded, stunning Ray with left hooks at the start of the seventh and chasing him along the ropes, a right hand buckling Leonard’s legs, before Sugar Ray came back and landed some heavy artillery to the body to finish the round strongly.
 Round eight was uneventful until with a minute left Hearns opened up with some jabs and right hands, the fighters exchanging blows after the bell.